Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 It starts off with our two leads at school.
 They realize they messed up and decide to go to a party, and that is where the story takes off.
 What happens next is the usual comedic shenanigans.

 The third act of the film is where I felt it was the most formulaic, but I also thought it was the best part of the film.
-It's not the funniest, but in terms of debt, emotion, and actually story, I thought is great.
+It's not the funniest, but in terms of debt, emotion, and actual story, I thought is great.

 There was only one real moment that I didn't particularly like.
 This might be a small spoiler, but our two best friends get into a fight.
 It's pretty standard and predictable, but here it just felt forced.
 The things they were saying to one another just didn't make a whole lot of sense to me, and I couldn't really connect with it.
 It was like seeing two random people yelling at each other for reasons you don't know.
 I wish they would have spent a little more time building it up.
 The things they say about one another, you just never really get that feel from these characters.
 It makes this scene feel very forced.

-There were also scenes involving side charters that could have been better.
+There were also scenes involving side characters that could have been better.
 What I mean is that I wished they would have built these characters up a little more so I could really feel the full impact of those scenes.
 Triple A gets a scene towards the end with one of our leads, but I didn't really feel the full impact because that character wasn't built up enough.
 Jared also fell victim to this.
-He did get a little more build up, but it still wasn't enough to feel the full impact of his scene.
+He did get a little more build-up, but it still wasn't enough to feel the full impact of his scene.

 Other than that, I thought they did a solid job.